 “The election is over,” she said.
 “I think we should mourn for those of us who supported the other side.
 But we have to come together, and life has to go on.”

 However, the right-wing blog, the Conservative Treehouse, falsely reported her telling Trump supporters to “take their business elsewhere.”
-The blog interpretation of the quote was quickly attributed to Nooyi as a real quote, carried by multiple conservative news websites and then amplified over social media, calling for a nationwide boycott with #BoycottPepsi and #PepsiBoycott.
+The blog interpretation of the quote was quickly attributed to Nooyi as a real quote.
+It was carried by multiple conservative news websites and then amplified over social media, calling for a nationwide boycott with #BoycottPepsi and #PepsiBoycott.

 PepsiCo, which carries major brands including Starbucks, Mountain Dew, Lays and Fritos, quickly sank by more than five percent.

-Both incidents represent how misinformation and disinformation campaigns can wreak havoc with a company’s brand, profits and relationships with their customers in two hours or less.
+Both incidents represent how misinformation campaigns can wreak havoc with a company’s brand in two hours or less.

-If major brands like PepsiCo and New Balance struggle to stay ahead of these threats, small- and medium-sized businesses are even more exposed, especially as November approaches.
+If major brands like PepsiCo and New Balance struggle to stay ahead of these threats, SMBs are even more exposed.

 For example, in 2012, Heineken was accused of animal abuse after a photo was distributed online, showing Heineken banners around a Mongolian nightclub hosting a dogfighting event.
-In reality, the posters were placed days before the dogfight for a previous and unrelated incident and left up by the owner.
+In reality, the posters were placed days before the dogfight for an unrelated incident and left up by the owner.

 Disinformation occurs when an organization, whether political, consumer, or state-sponsored, purposely alters a message or image and promotes it online.
 This was the case with PepsiCo and recently with an online home furniture and goods store accused of using its products to traffic children.

 According to a 2019 report by Global Disinformation Order, more than 70 countries reported organized social media manipulation campaigns last year, up from 48 countries in 2018 and 28 in 2017.
-In 26 countries, online propaganda was used as a tool of information control to suppress human rights, discredit political opponents, and drown out dissenting opinions.
+In 26 countries, online propaganda was used as a tool of information control to suppress human rights and dissenting opinions.
 Facebook remains the platform of choice for social media manipulation for 56 countries that organize and promote computational propaganda campaigns.

 Check the comments and don’t drink from the firehose